 “Mig Artugue is the defining voice behind (Ativandal), which takes spare drum machines and layers looped guitar and ukulele on top to create a moody atmosphere that builds with increasing anxiety...His time spent in Bay Area punk bands may inform his barely contained intensity with (Ativandal), but background is unimportant when faced with the eerily dissonant pop songs Artugue produces.”

 Bouts of anxiety and an iconoclastic attitude towards convention in songwriting are fundamentals behind Migi Artugue’s musical alias Ativandal.
 It is a suitable moniker for a project which builds seductively troubled, ambient pop songs by layering beautifully discordant guitars and ukuleles with found sounds, while Artugue's expressive tenor lilts from narcotized falsetto to the occasional unfettered roar.

-An Australian-born songwriter who grew up under the murky skies of the American Pacific Northwest, Artugue's inspiration covers a broad spectrum of genres, among them indie, folk, electronic, experimental and classical music.
-A perpetual student of music's past and a contributor to what it has yet to become, Ativandal's songs are movements in a darkly beautiful score about being a nervous, yet hopeful creature in an ever-spasmodic world.
+An Australian-born songwriter who grew up under the murky skies of the American Pacific Northwest, Artugue's inspiration covers a broad spectrum of genres, among them indie, folk, electronic, experimental, and musique concrete.
+A perpetual fan of music's past and what it has yet to become, Artugue's Ativandal weaves you a darkly beautiful score about the wrenching of guts and the love for the unexpected.

 Review by Adam McKinney for NorthwestMilitary.com Feb 4, 2015: